 A transcript is an official copy of a student's educational record and, as such, its release is governed by law.
-Transcripts needed for prospective employer information may be requested from the Counseling Office by contacting the student's counselor.
+Transcripts needed for prospective employer information may be requested from the

+Counseling Office by contacting the student's counselor.
 Transcripts needed for college applications and scholarships are requested by completing a Google Form which the College Counseling Department publishes each August.
 The Google Form will be sent to all seniors and their families via email.

 Transcripts are provided free of charge for one year after graduation.
+However, transcripts will only be provided if financial obligations have been met with Archbishop Curley High School.
 After one year of graduation, transcripts will be provided at a charge of \$5.00.
 Please allow 24 hours for transcript requests to be processed.
 Health Records (immunization records, major accident reports) are not considered part of a student's permanent record file, nor is Archbishop Curley High School obliged by law to maintain health records after a student leaves the school.
 However, the record office does maintain a student's health record for a period of five years after a student leaves the school.
 After the five year period expires, all health records will be destroyed.